 - Payment History: Always pay the bills on time and always pay at least the minimum amount.

 Where to find your score.
 You can request it from any of the three large credit bureaus: Experian, Equifax, and TransUnion.
 Credit reports are generally free and can be obtained either through the credit bureau’s website or by letter request, but you may have to pay a fee for the score itself.
+Cafe Credit lists all services offering free credit scores.
 Alternatively if your bank recently pulled your credit history you can ask your financial advisor or another banking representative.
 They will have your full credit report on file, including the score 😉

 What’s the typical credit score?
 In the United States, the median score was 711 in 2011.
 The proverbial “subprime mortgage crisis” in 2007 got its name because banks were lending to borrowers with credit scores below 640, which is seen as the dividing number between prime and subprime.
 Typically individuals with subprime status, or credit scores below 640, have trouble meeting their debt obligations.